 This page describes our progress in the restoration of the Wendover Canal.
-The aim of the Trust is to restore the 6¾ miles of the Wendover Canal to full navigable order, from its junction with the Grand Union Canal at Bulbourne to Wendover.
+The aim of the Wendover Arm Trust is to restore the 6¾ miles of the Wendover Canal for everyone to enjoy, from its junction with the Grand Union Canal at Bulbourne, to Wendover.
 The sections below describe our completed Phase 1 restoration, our current Phase 2, and the future Phase 3.

 Completed Phase 1: The quarter-mile at Little Tring